crystal-vm/crystal-reader/README.md

 ### Operators

-Parslets operator support is **outstanding** and such it was a breeze to implement most of rubies operators very simply.
 See the operators.rb for details.
 Below is a list from the web of how it should be.

 Operator list from http://stackoverflow.com/questions/21060234/ruby-operator-precedence-table